Standardized vs. Non-Standardized DUI Tests

 There are other tests that are frequently used by police offices to assess sobriety.
 Whichever is used, you DUI defense attorney in Orange County will develop a strategy to diminish the test’s damage to your case.

 An experienced DUI defense attorney in Orange County has the skill and experience to provide you with outstanding DUI representation.
-Call DUI attorney Mike Coffey at (800) 706-7888 today to schedule an initial consultation.
+Call DUI attorney Mike the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 today to schedule an initial consultation.